 To translate a page, just edit the page as usual.
 In the top right, you will see option to translate (in this case, Swedish version)

-Click on the edit button (the pencil) and it will take you to an edit page where you can fill in the other language version
+Click on the edit button (the pencil) and it will take you to a regular edit page, where you can fill in the other language version, and press update.

 Editing sidebar and footer widgets